-Find a bicycle seat post on Amazon
+Find a bicycle seat post Online

 A bicycle seat post is the tube that extends upward from the bicycle to attach the seat, otherwise referred to as the saddle.
 If you’re new to biking, you will be surprised to learn there are so many choices regarding a bicycle seat post.
 You may also be overwhelmed trying to determine which is the best for you, and your cycling needs.
 For all the information you will need regarding seat posts read ahead, and you’ll be making an informed decision when you buy it.

 Bicycle seat post is usually made of steel, carbon fiber, aluminum, or titanium.
 On nicer, more expensive bicycles, seat posts clamp onto the seat rails.
 Older or inexpensive seat posts slide into a separate clamp.
 The amount a bicycle seat post extends from the bicycle frame can usually be adjusted depending upon the rider’s height.

 Did you know...?

 Did you know that your bicycle seat post needs regular maintenance?